bponsler/ros2-support/README.md

 ## Packages ported to ROS 2
-Below is a list of packages that have been ported to ROS 2:
+Below is a list of packages that have been, or are actively being, ported to ROS 2:

 - [cmake_modules](https://github.com/bponsler/cmake_modules/tree/ros2-devel)
 - [rospack](https://github.com/bponsler/rospack/tree/ros2-devel)